Solar Panel Installation Cost

 The cost of installing a solar panel system will depend on the size of the system you need, the company used to install the system, and the size of the rebate your state gives.

-The average cost of a 5kW solar system installed is $4,633.
+The average cost of a solar system installed is $6,709.
 Priced quoted by companies always include installation.

 The cost of solar panel systems by installers is the price after the government rebate has been applied/ deducted.

-The rebate given by state governments varies depending on these three main factors; Number of solar panels you are buying, your location, and year of installation.
+The rebate given by state governments varies depending on these three main factors; the number of solar panels you are buying, your location, and year of installation.

 ⦁ Number of solar panels you are buying – depends on the kW size you want for your home.
-The rebate applies only for solar systems below 99.9 kW.
+The rebate applies only to solar power systems below 99.9 kW.

-⦁ Location – the sunnier your location is, the bigger solar rebate you will get.
+⦁ Location – the sunnier your location is, the bigger the solar refund you will get.
 Your postcode is needed to calculate for the solar rebate as they have already divided it into four zones in Australia.

 ⦁ Year of installation – the solar rebate is being phased out every year.
 Meaning, if you install your solar system next year, you will get less solar rebate than this year.
 It is reduced every year until it goes to zero.